trefx/trefx.github.io/pages/federated-analytics.md

 * By enabling collaboration and knowledge sharing, federated analytics supports innovation and discovery.
 * Machine learning models can be trained on local devices to capture unique insights.

-## What are the advantages and  disadvantages of federated analytics?
+## What are the advantages and  disadvantages of federated analytics? {#pros-and-cons}

 Advantages: